YangletLiu/TensorLet_in_C_C_PlusPlus/README.md

 # A C++ library for popular tensor decompositions

 ## Documentation
-All template functions are implemented in tensor2.0 directory.
+CP and Tucker decomposition are implemented in the main directory.
 T-SVD algorithm is independently implemented in T-SVD directory ;

+CP decomposition realized in cp_als.cpp file.
-You can implement CP decomposition using cp_als function:
+You can call cp_als function like:

+ ##       cp_mats A = cp_als(Tensor<T> a, rank r);

+The struct type is defined as: template<class T>
+struct cp_mats{
+    Mat<T> A,B,C;
+};
+where matrix A,B and C are the corresponding factors.

+Tucker decomposition realized in cp_als.cpp file.
+You can call hosvd function like:

-cp_als(Tensor a, rank r);
+ ##       tucker_core A = hosvd(Tensor<T> a, rank r);

-You can implement Tucker decomposition using HOSVD function:
-HOSVD(Tensor a, r1, r2, r3);
+The struct type tucker_core is defined as: template<class T>
+struct tucker_core{
+    Mat<T> u1, u2, u3;
+};
+where matrix A,B and C are the corresponding factors.

+You can run the test.cpp file to test the algorithms.
 You can simply run main function in T-SVD directory to test T-SVD algorithm.

 For more API details, please refer to the tensor.h file.

-For the float preccision version, you can go to float directory;
+It provied the class of Tensor<T> and related operations.
+The corresponding functions is realized in tensor.cpp file.

 mat-Py directory is the corresponding Python and MATLAB implementation.